adieling/SpiralVase/README.md

 exported for use with 3D printers.
 All vases are heavily based on sinusoidal functions.

+A Blender GUI Panel panel_ui.py with live update has also been added.

 ## Examples

 A number of example shapes are provided, and are defined in the